-Charles E. Kiamie III, a Middle Eastern Studies program alumnus (B.A., 2000), is Deputy Director of the U.S. Agency for International Development's (USAID) Office of Local Sustainability – and Professorial Lecturer in both the Elliott School of International Affairs and Department of Political Science.
-His work with the Office of Local Sustainability is meant to expand and diversify USAID’s partnerships with local and U.S.-based development actors - including civil society, non-governmental organizations, academic institutions, private firms, philanthropies, and cooperatives – to facilitate sustainable, locally led development.
+Charles E. Kiamie III, MESP BA ‘00, is Deputy Director of the U.S. Agency for International Development's (USAID) Office of Local Sustainability – and Professorial Lecturer in both the Elliott School of International Affairs and GW’s Department of Political Science.
+His work with the Office of Local Sustainability is meant to expand and diversify USAID’s partnerships with local and U.S.-based development actors – including civil society, non-governmental organizations, academic institutions, private firms, philanthropies, and cooperatives – to facilitate sustainable, locally led development.
 Dr. Kiamie was previously Acting Director of this Office (2018-19); Regional Program Coordinator in USAID's Middle East Bureau (2014-18); and Lead Foreign Affairs Officer in the U.S. Department of State's Bureau of Near Eastern Affairs (2007-14).
 He has taught politics and Middle Eastern Studies at GW year-round for nearly 15 years.

 Dr. Kiamie is vice-chair of Arab Americans in Foreign Affairs Agencies (AAIFAA), an official federal employee resource group; has mentored students and young professionals for many years through formal academic and professional programs; and is Den Leader for a large group of fifth-grade Cub Scouts in Arlington, Virginia, where he lives with his wife and two children.